HelloJocelynLu/Pydiction/README.md

     $ python pydiction.py mymodule1 mymodule2 mymodule3

-The -v option will just write the results to stdout (standard output) instead of the complete-dict file:
+The -d/--dry_run option will just write the results to stdout (standard output) instead of the complete-dict file:

-    $ ./pydiction.py -v datetime math
+    $ python pydiction.py -d datetime math

 If the backup file "complete-dict.last" doesn't exist in the current directory, pydiction.py will create it for you.
 You should always keep a backup of your last working dictionary in case anything goes wrong, as it can get tedious having to recreate the file from scratch.

 If complete-dict.last already exists, the script will ask if you want to overwrite your old backup with the new backup.

 If you try to add a module that already exists in complete-dict, Pydiction will tell you it already exists, so don't worry about adding duplicates.
 In fact you can't add duplicates because every time pydiction.py runs it looks for and removes any duplicates in the file.
+You would be asked if you want to update the existing module.

+If you want to add alias for your module, you can achieve it by:

+    $ python pydiction.py -a alias modules

+Say you want to call pd instead of pandas (i.e.: import pandas as pd), you can do:

+    $ python pydiction.py -a pd pandas

 When pydiction.py adds new modules to complete-dict, it does so in two phases.
 First it adds the fully-qualified name of the module.
 For example: